Open-Attestation/open-attestation/README.md

 ### Importing Methods

-For efficient code management, it's recommended to import methods in a granular manner, enabling better code optimization through tree shaking:
+For projects supporting package exports, it is recommended to import the methods as:

 ```typescript
 import { wrapDocument, wrapDocumentErrors } from "@govtechsg/open-attestation/4.0/wrap";